MULTIPLE MYELOMA & DISABILITY BENEFITS

 Throughout your case, our attorneys and staff help you collect your medical records.
 We will help you prove your multiple myeloma meets the SSA’s specific rules.

 Prior to your hearing, we will meet with you to talk about the questions you will be asked.
 We will try to explain what kinds of questions you will be asked.
 Also, we will also try to prepare you to answer those questions.
 You will be answering questions about your health.
-Learn more about the questions the judge will ask at your hearing.
+Learn what questions the judge will ask at your hearing.

 For example, you will need to be able to talk about your ability to lift, sit, stand, and walk, throughout an eight hour work day.
 This is known as your residual functional capacity.
 You will also need to discuss whether the pain from your multiple myeloma impacts your ability to concentrate.
 Or, how it impacts your ability to focus on work tasks.
 If you have multiple myeloma, then you will also need to describe the side effects of your cancer treatment.